 Note: If quench gradient is within 0.5 MV/m of the cavity admin limit - skip the processing steps.
 Principal Investigator will decide later whether processing time is necessary during ‘Punch List'.

-Upon demonstration of a hard limit – either the quench limit is still present, has somewhat improved through processing, or you have reached the VTA Emax or the Administrative limit – it must be verified with a CW duty structure.
+Upon demonstration of a hard limit – either the quench limit is still present, has somewhat improved through processing, or has reached the VTA Emax or the Administrative limit – it must be verified with a CW duty structure.
 Reduce the gradient by 2 MV/m and change the cavity to SEL mode.

 Slowly approach the limit with small steps: 0.05 GDCL every 60 seconds.
 Continue until you can reach the limit or can proceed no further.
 Upon reaching the maximum possible gradient allowed, return the waveform generator to its nominal configuration as outlined in Appendix III and proceed with the 1-hour run.